abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 By switching to external diagrams, we lose sight of the particular (the elements of our sets), but we gain the ability to zoom out and see the whole universe where we have been previously trapped.
 In the same way that the whole realm of sets can be thought of as one category, a programming language can also be thought of as a category.
 The concept of a category allows us to find and analyze similarities between these and other structures.

-**NB:** The word "Object" is used in both programming languages and in category theory, but has completely different meanings.
+The word "Object" is used in both programming languages and in category theory, but has completely different meanings.
 A categorical object is equivalent to a _type_ or a _class_ in programming language theory.
+{: .nota-bene}

 ## Sets VS Categories